menasheh/mancala/README.md

 # mancala
-A Perl implementation of Mancala
+A text-based Perl implementation of Mancala.

-It's text based, with local multiplayer.
-No AI yet.

-New programmers can examine the code ane learn from it.